-This article is written by up and coming young tech and new contributor Kaleb Saleeby.
-Thanks Kaleb!
+This article was written by up-and-coming young tech and new contributor Kaleb Saleeby.
+Thanks, Kaleb!

 Recently, I came across a work order description in my dispatch that made me scratch my head.

 I had to ask the omniscient Google for answers.
-Turns out, it has nothing to do with vividly-colored, “fireproof” amphibious creatures!
-The name does, however, pay homage to 17th-century lore that salamanders could withstand the heat of a fire, and were even believed to come from fire itself.
+It turns out it has nothing to do with vividly-colored, “fireproof” amphibious creatures!
+The name does, however, pay homage to 17th-century lore that salamanders could withstand the heat of a fire, and they were even believed to come from the fire itself.

 The gas valve on the appliance I worked on was quite literally just a knob the client manually turned on or off.
 When open, the gas valve allows a set fuel pressure through the manifold to be fed out a single orifice, which then gets fed through the burner.
 The gas is spread through the burner via a distributor to feed the ceramic plates at the end of the burner.
 The igniter would be the next in this sequence of operations; however, the appliance I worked on did not have a functioning igniter, and the client refused replacement, resulting in manual lighting.
 The ceramic plates of the burner are littered with tiny holes that allow the flame to burn uniformly across the burner with little to no major fluctuation.

 None of my research gave me any answers on how to clean this equipment.
-I reached out to Refrigeration Technologies’ Chief Executive Officer and Founder, John Pastorello for advice on what chemicals, if any, he recommended for this job.
-According to John, Viper HD cleaner is safe and appropriate for the cleaning of this type of broiler.
-Viper HD is a slightly alkaline (basically neutral on the PH scale) cleaner that will not damage the fragile ceramic burner, as long as it gets rinsed.
-John states,
+I reached out to Refrigeration Technologies’ Chief Executive Officer and Founder, John Pastorello, for advice on what chemicals, if any, he recommended for this job.
+According to John, Viper HD cleaner is safe and appropriate for cleaning this type of broiler.
+Viper HD is a slightly alkaline (basically neutral on the PH scale) cleaner that will not damage the fragile ceramic burner as long as it gets rinsed.
+John states:

 The cleaning of the appliance was fairly simple, albeit frustrating.
 The grease and grime were the hardest part.
 Once everything was clean and dry, I reassembled the appliance and relit the burner.
 After a few minutes of allowing the flame to stabilize, the appliance was operating well and to the satisfaction of the client.